-HB 1160 makes several changes to child welfare practice BEFORE information regarding an alleged person responsible for child abuse or neglect (PRAN) is recorded in the state's child welfare data system, (aka Trails).
+As introduced, HB 1160 makes several changes to child welfare practice BEFORE information regarding an alleged person responsible for child abuse or neglect (PRAN) is recorded in the state's child welfare data system, (aka Trails).
 Specifically, the bill is intended to provide more information to the PRAN about how and why their information will be listed in Trails and the available appeals process.
-HB 1160 also limits the release of reports of child abuse and neglect for employment purposes.
+HB 1160 also limits the release of reports of child abuse and neglect for employment purposes until after the appeals process has been exhausted.